alonzolopez/alonzolopez.github.io/_posts/robotics/2023-03-18-quaternions-for-robotics.md

         {}^Aq_1 \\ {}^Aq_2 \\ {}^Aq_3
     \end{bmatrix}$$

-Running this through a numerical example: let's say we have a vector expressed in the B frame,
+Running this through a numerical example: let's say we have a vector expressed in the /$B/$ frame,

 $${}^B\vec{v} = \begin{bmatrix}
     0 \\ 0 \\ 1